 By now I hope our epic guide to the best hostels in Berlin has helped you choose the perfect hostel for your adventure!

 If you think we’ve missed anything or have any further thoughts, hit us up in the comments!
-Make sure to read our Backpacking in Berlin Travel Guide for more expert tips on the city.
-We’ve also got a Backpacking Germany Travel Guide since you’ll be heading that way!
+Make sure to read our Backpacking Germany Travel Guide while you’re at it!

 Yay for transparency!
 Some of the links in this post are affiliate links.
 This means that if you book your accommodation through the site, The Broke Backpacker will earn a small commission at no extra cost to you.
 Your support helps us keep the site going.